The Ultimate New Zealand North Island Itinerary: Road Trips from 2 Days to 2 Weeks

 Simon tasting syrah at Elephant Hill Winery, Te Awanga, North Island, New Zealand

-Simon at Elephant Hill Winery
+Simon sampling the goods at Elephant Hill Winery

 Our first full day was our winery day.
 Despite the pouring rain we ventured out on our bikes (you can rent from Coastal Wine Cycles) for an easy (if wet) 15-minute cycle on the limestone bike path along the seafront.